This course is not available to international students.

 During your foundation year you will gain a solid grounding in a range of science subjects including geography and mathematics and will have a choice of chemistry, physics, information technology, or biology modules.

-On completing the foundation year, you will choose modules from the Geography BSc (Hons) programme and be based at the main University campus, with the option to transfer onto the following programmes:
+On completing the foundation year, you will choose modules from the Geography BSc (Hons) programme and be based at the main University campus.

 For further information on studying a year zero programme at Carmel College, please see the Carmel College website.